pblaney/mgp1000/README.md

 In order to analyze hundreds of matched tumor/normal whole-genome samples across multiple data centers in a consistent manner, a pipeline was created that leverages the workflow management, portability, and reproducibility of Nextflow in conjuction with Docker and Singularity.

 <img src="https://github.com/pblaney/mgp1000/blob/master/MGP1000Pipeline.png" width="900">

+## Running the Pipeline
+The pipeline was developed to be run on various HPCs without concern of environment incompatabilities, version issues, or missing dependencies.
+The only prerequisites:
+  - Singularity (v3.1)
+  - Java (8+)
+  - Nextflow (20.01)